John Diggle (Arrowverse): Declining the Box

 After some time, Diggle visits Eobard Thawne, who is imprisoned in an A.R.G.U.S. supermax prison on Lian Yu.
 After Barry departed after asking Thawne about a Fast Track Labs worker claiming to be Eobard Thawne, Diggle appears to ask for his help on unlocking the mystery box he had found.
 Thawne helps him to reopen it, but Diggle declines its powers since he prefers to be with his family.

+Assisting in fighting Bloodwork

+While attending Barry Allen's birthday party, John Diggle is among those who got taken over by Bloodwork's blood samples.
+Khione later used her powers to free Diggle so that he can help Flash and a temporarily resurrected Green Arrow.
+As Spartan, he helps Green Arrow, Flash, and Kid Flash in defeating Bloodwork before he can infect the Multiverse with his blood.

 Superman & Lois version

+A variant of John Diggle appears on the Earth that Superman & Lois takes place on:

 Delivering A.R.G.U.S. equipment

 When called for help by General Sam Lane, John Diggle arrives in Smallville with some A.R.G.U.S. equipment.
 After a talk with Lois, Diggle scolds Sam for plotting to use the A.R.G.U.S. technology to take out Superman due to Tal-Rho planning to subject him to the Eradicator.
 When he finds out that John Henry Irons is from another Earth, Diggle states to Sam that they will have a talk about this later.
-Later on, Diggle mentions to Sam that he left the life of dealing with the deaths of people he knew and encountering people from other Earths.
+Later on, Diggle mentions to Sam that he left the life of dealing with the deaths of people he knew and encountering people from other Earths, and implores him to try and stop Superman without killing him, reasoning that their Earth's version of Oliver Queen would have done the same.

 Working with John Henry Irons

-A few months later, Diggle visits John Henry Irons after the defeat of Ally Allston, wanting to know why Bruno Mannheim killed the other Earth's Irons.
+A few months later, Diggle visits John Henry Irons at a diner after the defeat of Ally Allston, wanting to know why Bruno Mannheim killed this Earth's Irons.